anti-doping

 Anti-Doping Links and Athlete Resources

+As a responsible athlete you must ensure that all medications that you are taking do not contravene anti-doping rules.
 Please use the Global DRO and Informed Sport website to check the status of your branded medications and supplements.
 Follow the various links below to learn more about anti-doping in sport.

-IPF Anti-Doping Seminar
+IPF Anti-Doping Seminar IPF supplemtent use warning

 Global Drug Reference Online